2022–23 Liga 3 (Indonesia)

-2022–23 Liga 3 is the seventh season of the Liga 3 under the current name and the eighth season under the current league structure, and the only amateur league football competition in Indonesia.
-The tournament is organized by Provincial Association of PSSI for the provincial round and PSSI central for the national round.
+2022–23 Liga 3 was the sixth season of the Liga 3 under the current name and the seventh season under the current league structure, and the only amateur league football competition in Indonesia.
+The tournament was organized by Provincial Association of PSSI for the provincial round and PSSI for the national round.

 Teams that qualify for the last 8 of Liga 3 are entitled to promotion to 2023–24 Liga 2.
 Karo United was the champion in the previous season.

-The tournament, along with Liga 2 was abandoned due to a combination of factors.
+The league along with 2022–23 Liga 2 were abandoned due to a combination of factors, the most notable of them was the Kanjuruhan Stadium disaster.

 Team changes

 The following teams changed divisions after the 2021 season.